MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected.

-- **CountryRegion** –  The users' country region setting in Windows system
+- **CountryRegion** –  The user's country or region setting in Windows system

 - **FileFormatBallotBoxAppIDBootedOnce** –  In which app (Word, Excel, PPT) the file format ballot display logic was processed.